mccsoft/backend-frontend-template/README.md

 ## What's that

-This is a template to set up a backend ASP.Net project with React frontend.
+This is a template to set up a backend ASP.NET Core project with React frontend.
 You could check it out at [https://template.mcc-soft.de](https://template.mcc-soft.de) (credentials: admin/BSjo1M8jU760).

 Developers are encouraged to start with [setting up the environment](docs/Setting-up-development-environment.md) and proceed to [development how-to](docs/Development-Howto.md).

-Template contains:
+Template contains (you could also check [CHANGELOG](./docs/CHANGELOG.md) for latest changes):

-1. ASP.NET Core backend (.NET 6)
+1. ASP.NET Core backend (.NET 7)
    1. OpenIddict authentication (with support for Social Networks authentication)
    2. Guidance/example on how to structure backend
    3. Helpers for easy implementation of REST API for CRUD (with PATCH instead of UPDATE)